PySPH: a Python-based framework for smoothed particle hydrodynamics: Sample results

 \section{Sample results}

-In this section, we demonstrate the capabilities of PySPH.
-A wide variety of problems may be solved.
-We demonstrate the three dimensional dam break, Kelvin-Helmholtz instability, internal flow past a bluff body, elastic collision of two rings, and a Discrete Element Method (DEM) simulation of a sand mixer.
-Each problem has unique requirements which PySPH provides.
+In this section, we demonstrate the capabilities of PySPH by solving a wide variety of problems in different fields, including incompressible and compressible fluid dynamics, and elastic dynamics.
+At the end of this section we provide qualitative indicators analysing the performance of PySPH on CPU (both single and multi-cores) and GPU architectures.
 The results presented here are only indicative of the breadth of problems that can be handled.
-More details on the specifics may be obtained from the various references provided.
-We do not provide the details of the parameters used in the simulations.
-However, the source code implementing the simulations presented are provided in the repository \url{https://gitlab.com/pypr/pysph_paper}.
+We do not provide all the details of the parameters used in the simulations.
+However, the source code for the simulations presented are available at the repository \url{https://gitlab.com/pypr/pysph_paper}.